natalie-poulson/sample1/readme.md

-# GitHub Practice
+# Github Practice

-My first and second commits.
-Ever.
+Practicing how to commit to Github.